IoTBench/IoTBench-test-suite/README.md

 ## What is IoTBench?

 **IoTBench** is an IoT-specific test corpus, an open repository for evaluating systems designed for IoT analyses.
 It is developed under the **SainT** paper.
-You can access the paper on arxiv.
-[Sensitive Information Tracking in Commodity IoT](http://arxiv.org/)
+You can access the paper on arxiv: [Sensitive Information Tracking in Commodity IoT](http://arxiv.org/).

 ### What kind of apps does **IoTBench** include?
 Currently, **IoTBench** has 236 official SmartThings apps (in smartthings-official folder) and 69 third-party SmartThings apps (in smartThings-third-party folder).